-Previous attempts to relate drugs to their side effects are few and depend on specific information on the drug in question, that is not available at large scale.
-Xie et al. (2009) used protein-ligand binding predictions to identify off-targets for a given drug.
+The only attempt we are aware of to predict side effects is due to Xie et al. [5].
+They used protein-ligand binding predictions to identify off-targets for a given drug.
 The latter were used to pinpoint known pathways that are likely to be affected by the drug and consequently predict its side effects.
 This approach depends on protein structure information and accurate pathway information, which greatly limits its applicability.
-In particular, biological processes involved in side effect reaction to treatment are still largely unknown and inferring side effects, even when given the respective drug targets, remains a formidable task (Need et al., 2005).
-Cruz-Monteagudo et al. (2006) used the so-called MARCH-INSIDE chemical descriptors to represent drug molecules.
-Using these descriptors, they built a classification function for each side effect independently by applying linear discriminant analysis (LDA).
-Unfortunately, the authors did not test their approach on randomized data.
-Thus, it is hard to assess the quality of their method.
+In particular, biological processes involved in side effect reaction to treatment are still largely unknown and inferring side effects, even when given the respective drug targets, remains a formidable task [6].

 In contrast to the sparse work on side effect prediction, the related area of elucidating gene-disease and drug-target associations has become very active in recent years.
-State-of-the-art methods for predicting gene-disease associations are based on the observation that genes that cause similar diseases tend to lie close to one another in a network of protein-protein interactions (Oti et al., 2006; Franke et al., 2006).
-Given a query disease, genes causing similar diseases are identified, and a network-based computation is used to prioritize candidate genes according to their proximity to this initial set (Kohler et al., 2008; Vanunu and Sharan, 2008; Wu et al., 2008).
+State of the art methods for predicting gene-disease associations are based on the observation that genes that cause similar diseases tend to lie close to one another in a network of protein-protein interactions [7, 8].
+Given a query disease, genes causing similar diseases are identified, and a network-based computation is used to prioritize candidate genes according to their proximity to this initial set [9-11].
 Several methods have been suggested for drug-target prediction.
-Campillos et al. (2008) construct a comprehensive drug-side effect data set and use it, in conjunction with chemical properties, to define a similarity metric between drugs.
+Campillos et al. [2] construct a comprehensive drug-side effect data set and use it, in conjunction with chemical properties, to define a similarity metric between drugs.
 Given a query drug, they identify similar drugs and propose their targets as candidate targets for the drug.
-Yildirim et al. (2007) examine a drug-target network in which drugs are connected based on shared targets and find that drug cluster according to the Anatomical Therapeutic Chemical (ATC) classification.
+Yildirim et al. [12] examine a drug-target network in which drugs are connected based on shared targets and find that drug cluster according to the Anatomical Therapeutic Chemical (ATC) classification.
 Despite the insights offered by this network, no prediction scheme was suggested.
-A somewhat related work by Yang et al. (2009) uses text mining to highlight genes responsible for serious adverse drug reactions.
-Finally, Kutalik et al. (2008) integrate gene expression data and drug response data under different cell lines.
-They identify comodules of genes and drugs with similar behavior across a subset of the cell lines, leading to the prediction of new drug targets.
+A somewhat related work by Yang et al. [13] uses text mining to highlight genes responsible for serious adverse drug reactions.
+Finally, Kutalik et al.[14] integrate gene expression data and drug response data under different cell lines.
+They identify co-modules of genes and drugs with similar behavior across a subset of the cell lines, leading to the prediction of new drug targets.

-Here we present a systematic approach for predicting side effects for drugs.
+Here we present a first systematic approach for predicting side effects for drugs.
 Our approach combines two algorithms to predict side effects.
 The first algorithm is based on canonical correlation analysis which is used to obtain a low dimensional subspace that jointly contains drug-side effect associations and molecular data on drugs, such as their chemical structure.
-Data on new drug queries are projected onto this subspace and an efficient algorithm is based to identify corresponding side effect vectors that best correlate with the projected data.
+Data on new drug queries are projected onto this subspace and an efficient algorithm is used to identify corresponding side effect vectors that best correlate with the projected data.
 The second algorithm is based on diffusion in a side effect similarity network.
 Starting from a prior solution that is based on the side effects of drugs that are similar to the query, a diffusion process is used to obtain final scores that are smooth over the network.
-Both algorithms consider all known drug-side effect associations for the prediction task.
-We show that this approach is better than an approach based on analyzing each side effect independently.